LoreviQ/LoreviQ.github.io/_posts/2024-08-16-WebNovelPlatform.md

 #### Testing

 I write tests for handlers before writing them, testing the expected functionality of the various endpoints.
-Tests can be seen in the main package with *_test.go format, using go test.
+Tests can be seen in the main package with *_test.go format, executed using go test.
+The api is hosted at https://webnovelapi-y5hewbdc4a-nw.a.run.app (Seperate address to the client), so the endpoints can be tested independently to the client using Postman or other tools.

-## Database
+## Database Design and Management

 The Database uses libsql, a fork of SQLite hosted by [Turso](https://turso.tech/), who I picked for their generous free plan since this is currently just a demonstration project.
 Migration is handled by goose, allowing me to migrate up and down between different schema.
 As mentioned previously, interaction via the database is handled with SQLC, where Go code is generated from SQL wirrten in the ./sql/queries directory.

-## Frontend
+## Frontend Development

+The client codebase is organized within the ./client folder on GitHub.
+I created a react app, aiming to create a modern and responsive app that uses all the endpoints programmed in the API.
+I did not use any React Framework, since I wanted to use this opportunity to experiment with React and program these features myself instead of merely importing packages.

+The app displays a range of features, such as responsive design, dark/light modes, authentication contexts, and interactions with my API to fetch/post data.
+I recommend poking around the site to fully see what I've included [https://webnovelclient-y5hewbdc4a-nw.a.run.app/](https://webnovelclient-y5hewbdc4a-nw.a.run.app/).

+## CI & CD

+The project uses GitHub actions to constantly check my code.

+Continuous Integration (CI) is automated through GitHub Actions, which run on every pull request to the main branch.
+The process includes running tests (`go test -cover`) and performing security checks (gosec).
+Continuous Deployment (CD) is triggered upon successful CI completion, automatically deploying the latest builds to GCP."